kyma-project/telemetry-manager/docs/user/04-metrics.md

 ## Architecture

 In the Telemetry module, a central in-cluster Deployment of an [OTel Collector](https://opentelemetry.io/docs/collector/) acts as a gateway.
 The gateway exposes endpoints for the [OpenTelemetry Protocol (OTLP)](https://opentelemetry.io/docs/specs/otlp/) for GRPC and HTTP-based communication using the dedicated `telemetry-otlp-metrics` service, to which all Kyma modules and users’ applications send the metrics data.

+The feature is optional, if you don't want to use the Metrics feature, simply don't set up a MetricPipeline.

 Optionally, the Telemetry module provides a DaemonSet of an OTel Collector acting as an agent.
 This agent can retrieve metrics of a workload and the Istio sidecar in the [Prometheus pull-based format](https://prometheus.io/docs/instrumenting/exposition_formats) and can provide runtime-specific metrics for the workload.